slott56/Stingray-Reader/docs/source/background.rst

 that some folks seem to hope for.
 At best, it offers us XSD, which may be too sophisticated for the problem we're trying to solve.

-The `JSONSchema Approach`_.
-The JSONSchema standard is, perhaps, more useful than XSD as a schema definition.
-Mostly because JSONSchema surfaces in OpenAPI specifications and document data stores.
+The `JSON Schema Approach`_.
+The JSON Schema standard is, perhaps, more useful than XSD as a schema definition.
+Mostly because JSON Schema surfaces in OpenAPI specifications and document data stores.

 For semi-structured data (JSON, YAML and outlines), we need more than a simple